 Do you work in an emotional support team?

 Have you or your team made significant positive changes to the emotional wellbeing for people with diabetes and/or their families and carers?

-This category recognises initiatives that deliver emotional wellbeing support for people with diabetes of all ages and/or their families and carers.
+This category recognises initiatives that deliver emotional wellbeing support for children, young people, emerging adults and adults, with diabetes of all ages and/or their families and carers.

 Initiatives are not limited to people with ‘diagnosable/classifiable’ psychological problems.

 Digital and technology initiatives should be UK or Ireland based (even if they are used globally).
 Work must have been conducted during the 18-month period between July 2018 and December 2019.

 Entries should demonstrate clear, specific goals with outcomes that have been evaluated using appropriate baseline and follow-up measures.
 There should be evidence of innovation, and detail of project planning, methods, safety considerations, effectiveness, timeliness, user feedback, cost efficiency and economic viability and evidence of potential/demonstrable sustainability and dissemination.